 For those reasons, Schatsky said, an industry-wide consolidation among small and mid-sized vendors is likely within the next 12 to 18 months.
 One vendor niche that may be spared, however, is Web services management.

-He said that major vendors have yet to develop comprehensive management strategies, meaning there are still opportunities for lesser-known
+He said that major vendors have yet to develop comprehensive management strategies, meaning there are still opportunities for lesser-known companies like AmberPoint Inc., Infravio Inc., and Talking Blocks Inc. to fill in the gaps.

 Vendors won't be the only ones facing struggles thanks to Web services.
 The report suggests that companies that implement these services may have to cope with strained relationships between executives and technologists.